Sara0201Tao/scTumorDecon/README.md

 Single-cell RNA-seq references are first used to generate pseudo-bulk samples with known cellular compositions.
 A two-stage hierarchical deep learning framework is then trained to predict major cell classes followed by cellular subtypes.
 The trained models can subsequently be applied to independent bulk RNA-seq cohorts for subtype-level deconvolution and downstream biological analyses.

-scTumorDecon supports both CPU and GPU execution.
+scCohortDecon supports both CPU and GPU execution.
 GPU acceleration is recommended for large-scale pseudo-bulk simulation and model training.

 ## Installation